 ONE SCHOOL IS PROUD TO REPORT THAT WE HAVE:

 - Constructed or renovated 27 classrooms and provided accommodations for six teachers.

 - Engaged parents and grandparents who rally around their schools to support education, often first girls’ education, and develop strategic plans for their schools.

 - Provided more than 2,250 reusable sanitary pads kits to more than 550 female students over five consecutive years to help them stay in school with confidence during their periods.
 Girls in our work area cannot afford to purchase disposable sanitary pads and may stay home during menstruation or try to manage using old rags or banana leaves.

 - Provided 165 uniforms for needy older girl students.

-- Constructed or renovated six latrines, five hand-washing stations, and two dormitories.
+- Constructed or renovated six latrines, six hand-washing stations, and two dormitories.

-- Built five onsite rainwater collection systems (rainwater harvested from the school roof is collected in a 40,000L water tank) and repaired three 20,000L rainwater tanks.
+- Built six onsite rainwater collection systems (rainwater harvested from the school roof is collected in a 40,000L water tank) and repaired four 10,000L rainwater tanks.